sarsamurmu/zusty/pages/src/docs/form/input.md

 ## Transparent
-A Input can be completely transparent, for this use `zust-transparent`{.class}.
+Input can be completely transparent, for this use `zust-transparent`{.class}.

 ```html {snippet}
 <p class="zust-form-el">